coreruleset/documentation/content/2-how-crs-works/2-3-false-positives-and-tuning.md

 ```

 {{% notice style="warning" icon="ban" %}}
 ModSecurity/Coraza relies on the Content Type to correctly parse a request body, allowing additional Content Types may result in a complete WAF bypass if the correct body parser has not been activated.
-The example provided here should be safe.
 {{% /notice %}}

 {{% notice style="tip" icon="code-branch" %}}